alejandrohagan/contoso/README.md

 ## Example

-Example of how to create a duckdb database with Conotoso tables loaded
+Example of how to create a duckdb database with Contoso tables loaded is
+below:

 ``` r
 library(contoso)